-So here is our feedback and best practices (and pitfalls to avoid) that we give to our customers, after having successfully accompanied dozens of virtual events.
+So here is our feedback and best practices (and pitfalls to avoid) that we give to our customers, after having successfully accompanied hundreds of virtual events.

-There are three variables that will guarantee the success of your virtual event: dynamism, animation and interaction.
+There are three axes that will guarantee the success of your virtual event: dynamism, animation, and interaction.

-This article was written thanks to the wise advice of Félix, the head of Customer Success at Digitevent.
+This article was written thanks to the wise advice of Félix, Head of Customer Success at Digitevent.

 The habits to take for your virtual events :

-Here are 5 good practices that we have identified in our projects of the past year, which will guarantee you won't do anything in virtual format :
+Here are 5 good practices that we have identified in our projects of the past year:

 1 - GET INSPIRED BY THOSE WHO DO IT BEST: TELEVISION

-Television and radio, if you think about it, have become - after decades of refining this format - experts in entertainment and information.
-Able to keep your attention for hours in front of a screen, they teach us some important best practices:
+Television and radio, if you think about it, have become, after decades of perfecting this format, experts in entertainment and information.
+Able to keep your attention for hours in front of a screen, they give you insight on how to do it: